nickbruggen90/LabsVol8021Q/Project 1.0: pfSense + NetOps Foundation/initial_setup.md

 Refer here for IPAM.
 ```
 1. Inside VMWare Workstation Pro choose *Edit → Virtual Network Editor*
-2. Click and highlight `VMNet1` and "Advanced Settings" towards the bottom.
+2. Click and highlight `VMNet1` and "Change Settings" towards the bottom.
+3. Tick "Host-only"
-3. Uncheck "Use local DHCP service to distribute IP address to VMs"
+4. Uncheck "Use local DHCP service to distribute IP address to VMs"
-4. Define the Subnet IP as `192.168.83.224` and Subnet Mask as `192.168.83.248`
+5. Define the Subnet IP as `192.168.83.224` and Subnet Mask as `192.168.83.248`

-### pfSense Creation and Initial Configuration
+### VM Creation
 1. First we will create the pfSense VM with VMWare Workstation.
 Use the official pfSense CE .iso release.
 Choose the following configuration for set-up:
 ```
 2 NICs are needed: